mist64/cbmbus_doc/3 Commodore DOS.md

 XXX
 * describe three APIs:
 	* level 1: file level API - for built-in data structures
-	* level 2: block API - for custom optimized data structures
+	* level 2: block level API - for custom optimized data structures
 	* level 3: code execution - meant to extend the functionality
+	* burst

 There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
 For certain use cases, this does not require an understanding of any of the disk's internal data structures.